sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - You'll want to curate a set of client components, to achieve a consistent user experience and look&feel, throughout your applications.
 - You should be able to compose these into higher-order components.
 - You should be able to test each component in isolation.
-- These should be versioned, and maintained as a library.
+- These should be versioned and maintained as a library.

 ## Modules, features, and billing